JuanSr02/JuanSr02/README.md

 # Hi there 👋

-### I'm Juan Sanchez, a 23-year-old Computer Engineering student passionate about software development and data science.
+### I'm Juan Sanchez — a 23-year-old Computer Engineering student passionate about software development and data science.

+---

+## 🚀 About Me

-## - 🔭 Currently developing a system as my final career project.
+- 🔭 Currently developing a system as my final year project.
-## - 💻 I work with C, Java, Java Spring, Python, React, Node.js, and Next.js.
+- 💻 I work with: **C, Java, Java Spring, Python, React, Node.js, Next.js**.
-## - 🛠️ Strong knowledge in software architecture and engineering, including SOLID principles.
+- 🛠️ Strong background in software architecture and engineering, including SOLID principles.
-## - 🌱 Always learning more about software development and data science.
+- 🌱 Always learning more about software development and data science.
-## - 🤝 Open to collaborating on interesting tech projects.
+- 🤝 Open to collaborating on interesting tech projects.

+---

+## 📫 Contact

-### - 📫 How to reach me: juanma2002123@gmail.com
+- Email: juanma2002123@gmail.com

+---

+## ⚡ Fun Fact

-### - ⚡ Fun fact: I love exploring new technologies and solving challenging problems!
+I love exploring new technologies and solving challenging problems!

+---

-### Feel free to explore my repositories and connect with me!
+### Feel free to explore my repositories and connect with me.